 Why Some Toilet Paper Is Not Septic Safe

 There are a few reasons why some toilet paper is not septic safe.
-One of them is that some toilet paper is made from virgin pulp, which means it’s made from trees.
+One of them is that some toilet paper uses virgin pulp from trees.
 Trees take a long time to grow and can be affected by pollution in the air and soil.

-It’s also important to note that virgin pulp can’t be recycled because it has too many chemicals in it, so each time you use this type of toilet paper (as opposed to recycled), it adds unnecessary waste to your septic system or wastewater treatment plant, or both!
+It’s also important to note that virgin pulp can’t be recycled because it has too many chemicals, so each time you use this toilet paper (as opposed to recycled), it adds unnecessary waste to your septic system or wastewater treatment plant or both!

 How to Tell if a Toilet Paper is Septic Safe

 The best way to tell if toilet paper is septic safe is by reading the package.
-If you see the words “septic safe” on the package, then it’s likely safe for your septic tank.
-It’s also important to note that some brands have their special labels and logos indicating that they are septic safe.
+If you see the words “septic safe” on the box, it’s likely safe for your septic tank.
+It’s also important to note that some brands have unique labels and logos indicating they are septic safe.
 These logos can be very helpful when determining if a particular brand of toilet paper will work well for your needs.

 What Makes Bamboo Toilet Paper Septic Safe?

-Bamboo toilet paper is septic-safe because it is biodegradable, which means that it breaks down easily in the environment.
-Bamboo toilet paper is septic-safe because it is made from a renewable resource and does not contribute to deforestation.
+Bamboo Toilet Paper is septic-safe because it is biodegradable, which means it breaks down quickly in the environment.
+It uses the renewable resource and does not contribute to deforestation.

-Bamboo toilet paper is also septic safe because it doesn’t use bleach as a whitening agent like other brands do, meaning you can feel good about using this product knowing that you’re not dumping chemicals into your ecosystem!
+Bamboo toilet paper doesn’t use bleach as a whitening agent like other brands.
+You can feel good about using this product, knowing that you’re not dumping chemicals into your ecosystem!

 But what makes bamboo toilet paper septic safe?
-Bamboo is a fast-growing, renewable resource and the process of manufacturing bamboo toilet paper doesn’t require any chemicals or bleach.
-This means that it’s safe for your septic tank and won’t contribute to deforestation.
+Bamboo is a fast-growing, renewable resource; manufacturing bamboo toilet paper requires no chemicals or bleach.
+This means it’s safe for your septic tank and won’t contribute to deforestation.

 What are the other benefits of bamboo toilet paper?

-Bamboo toilet paper has many benefits that make it a great choice for your septic system.
+Bamboo toilet paper has many benefits, making it an excellent choice for your septic system.
 In addition to being biodegradable, compostable, and sustainable, it’s also healthier for the environment because it doesn’t use chemicals or plant-based materials that harm our waterways.

-This is even more important when you consider some of the other harmful chemicals used in conventional toilet paper manufacturing processes—including bleach and optical brighteners.
+This is even more important when considering other harmful chemicals used in conventional toilet paper manufacturing processes—including bleach and optical brighteners.

-Bamboo also has silky soft fibers that are more absorbent than cotton or wood pulp alternatives (which means you’ll use less per sheet).
-Plus they’re softer on your skin so they won’t irritate sensitive areas like hemorrhoids or wounds after surgery or childbirth!
+Bamboo also has silky soft fibres that are more absorbent than cotton or wood pulp alternatives (which means you’ll use less per sheet).
+Plus, they’re gentler on your skin and won’t irritate sensitive areas like haemorrhoids or wounds after surgery or childbirth!

 Speaking of softer toilet paper on your skin, you might want to check the Softest Toilet Paper recommendations we have for you.